chengduoZH/FluidDoc/doc/fluid/user_guides/howto/training/single_node_en.rst

 Notes:

-1. The constructor of :code:`CompiledProgram` needs to be set with :code:`fluid.Program` to be run which can not be modified at runtime.
+1. The constructor of :ref:`api_fluid_CompiledProgram` needs to be set with :code:`fluid.Program` to be run which can not be modified at runtime.
 2. If :code:`exe` is initialized with CUDAPlace, the model will be run in GPU.
 In the mode of graphics card training, all graphics card will be occupied.
 Users can configure `CUDA_VISIBLE_DEVICES <http://www.acceleware.com/blog/cudavisibledevices-masking-gpus>`_ to change graphics cards that are being used.
 3. If :code:`exe` is initialized with CPUPlace, the model will be run in CPU.
 In this situation, there will be multi-threads are used to run the model, and the threads number are equal to the number of logic cores.
 Users can configure `CPU_NUM`  to change the number of threads that are being used.